webcrumbs/javascript-crumbs/chapters/introduction/Readme.md

 ## Hello JavaScript world!

-Unlike most programming languages, the JavaScript language has no concept of input or output.
-It is designed to run as a scripting language in a host environment, and it is up to the host environment to provide mechanisms for communicating with the outside world.
+JavaScript is designed to run as a scripting language in a host environment, so, unlike most programming languages, it has no concept of input or output, but rely on the host environment to provide mechanisms for communicating with the outside world.

 #### in the browser

+`hello.html`:
 ```html
 <!DOCTYPE html>
 <html>